Zoning Requirements - What Can I Do With My Property?

 minimum required side yard setback for the lot.

-These regulations apply regardless of whether or not a Building Permit is required.
+These and other regulations apply regardless of whether or not a Building Permit is required.
 If county easements are present on a lot, no structures shall encroach into the ground or air space of the easement.
 Before locating a shed on your property, please contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711.
-Building Permits are required for sheds that are attached to an existing structure and for detached sheds or other accessory structures which are over 200 square feet in area.
-For information on whether a Building Permit is required, please contact the Permit Application Center of the Department of Public Works and Environmental Services (DPWES) at 703-222-0801, TTY 711, or view the Garages and Sheds Web page.
+Building Permits are required for sheds that are attached to an existing structure and for detached sheds or other accessory structures which are over 256 square feet in area.
+For information on whether a Building Permit is required, please contact the Permit Application Center of the Department of Public Works and Environmental Services (DPWES) at 703-222-0801, TTY 711, or view the Additions and Garages Web page.

 Under the Zoning Ordinance provisions, certain types of businesses may be conducted from a residence either as a Home Occupation (Part 3 of Article 10), which is subject to approval by the Zoning Administrator in accordance with specific limitations, or as a Home Professional Office (Sect.
 8-907 of Article 8 ), which is subject to the approval of a special permit by the Board of Zoning Appeals following a public hearing.
 To determine if your proposed use will qualify as a Home Occupation or a Home Professional Office under the provisions of the Zoning Ordinance, please contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711.
 To obtain a special permit application package or for additional information regarding the special permit process, please contact the Zoning Evaluation Division of the Department of Planning and Zoning at 703-324-1290, TTY 711.
 Please note that certain types of businesses may require additional permits or licenses from other county agencies, such as the Health Department, the Department of Cable Communications and Consumer Protection, and the Department of Tax Administration, among others.